vagrawal/gsoc-progress/vagrawal/progress.md

 # 18 - 19 June

 Add proper strides in the encoding layer, and changed many small things.
 Also, the script is fully working now.
 Using script is more natural as I can just tweak the parameters by command line.
 Also, I did many other experiments and I could get around 35% WER and 10% CER in the evaluation set.
 I had not got a plot as there were many workarounds just to run the code.
 This is now fixed and I could now get plot for both training and validation data separately.
 I can attach the latest results by tomorrow.

+# 21 - 22 June

+Experimented with many options for training.
+Default options seems to give 30-40% WER, and 10-20% CER.
+The measurements are quite noisy for these measures between epochs.
+Training WER can get as low as 10%, so I plan to using wsj1 dataset too.
+On the code side there is not much progress, as the training time of the models are quite long, around 1 hours per epoch in GPU.

+Also read many research papers in this time.

+# 23 June

+Added per file features normalization.